Belongingness

 Programmed to Connect

-Seigel explains further, “as we are also profoundly connected to others in an ever-changing and interdependent web of social relationships, we can also say that the ‘self’ is not a singular noun, but rather is a plural verb.
-We are not just an isolated, separate self, but an ever-emerging process of ‘selfing’ linked with other evolving selves over time” (2020, location 4838).
+Siegel explains further, “As we are also profoundly connected to others in an ever-changing and interdependent web of social relationships, we can also say that the ‘self’ is not a singular noun, but rather is a plural verb.
+We are not just an isolated, separate self, but an ever-emerging process of ‘selfing’ linked with other evolving selves over time” (Siegel, 2020).

 Mauricio Carvallo and Shira Gabriel in their paper on belonging suggest that early hominids would not have survived the harsh environments without the “formation and maintenance of social bonds.”
-They continue, “presumably, the survival value of interdependence has evolved into a set of internal mechanisms that propel human beings into social groups (2006).
+They continue, “Presumably, the survival value of interdependence has evolved into a set of internal mechanisms that propel human beings into social groups (Carvallo & Gabriel, 2006).

-Baumeister and Leary expand on this, “mechanisms predispose all humans to relate to others, to experience affective distress when social relationships are denied or dissolved, and to experience pleasure or positive affect from social contact and relatedness (1995).
+Baumeister and Leary expand on this, “mechanisms predispose all humans to relate to others, to experience affective distress when social relationships are denied or dissolved, and to experience pleasure or positive affect from social contact and relatedness (Baumeister & Leary, 1995).
 Genetic programing unconsciously drives us to connect.

 Belongingness is a Priority

-“Trying to ease the pain of loneliness and working to satisfy our need to belong often take precedence over other goals, leading people to renounce immediate gratification and self-interest in order to find better and broader long-term outcomes” (Cacioppo and Patrick, 2009, location 3411).
+“Trying to ease the pain of loneliness and working to satisfy our need to belong often take precedence over other goals, leading people to renounce immediate gratification and self-interest in order to find better and broader long-term outcomes” (Cacioppo & Patrick, 2008).

 Self-determination theory proposes that our need for connection is a primary force motivating behavior.